Practical Guide to Accessibility Testing

 3. Tools for Accessibility Testing

-• WAVE: A free web accessibility evaluation tool that identifies potential accessibility issues and provides suggestions for improvement.
+• WAVE: A free, easy-to-use tool that helps identify accessibility issues on your web pages and gives suggestions for improvement.

-• axe: A browser extension and automated testing tool that checks for accessibility issues based on WCAG and Section 508 guidelines.
+• axe: A browser extension that checks your site’s accessibility and offers guidance based on WCAG and Section 508 standards.

 4. Addressing Edge Cases in Accessibility Testing